AntonTheDev/ExtendaBLE/README.md

 ### Peripheral Manager

-#### Configuration

-Configuring a peripheral follows a simple blocks based syntax as follows
+In it's simplest form, the following is an example of how to configure peripheral using a simple blocks based syntax.

 ```swift
 peripheral = ExtendaBLE.newPeripheralManager { (manager) in